kotobuki/funnel/trunk/README_en.txt

 UPDATES
+Funnel 003 (2007.11.12)
+* fixed a bug in Processing library (OutOfMemory error on Windows)

 Funnel 002 (2007.11.08)
 * fixed bugs in Processing library (Scaler and Convolution)
 * fixed a bug in ActionScript 3 library